 CRM software is the best way to make sure all the information you’ve gained from your lead capturing techniques doesn’t go to waste.

 Tools like HubSpot track the users of your website and tell you what they’ve been looking at, what offers they’ve downloaded, and when they downloaded them.
-Essentially, this data allows you to build a much clearer picture of your lead and helps to open up the conversation, and with the likes of email automation and lead nurturing techniques, starting a conversation with someone is as easy as pie.
+Essentially, this data allows you to build a much clearer picture of your lead, helps to open up the conversation and focus your email marketing campaigns.
+With the likes of email automation and lead nurturing techniques, starting a conversation with someone is as easy as pie.

 If you know what your prospects are interested in on your website, you can work out the problems they’re trying to solve.
 That’s where your sales team come in.